cloudmesh-community/book/chapters/linux/ssh.md

 connecting between servers.
 This is commonly used by system administrators to login to multiple server.

-### Adding Default Keys

-ssh-add can be run without arguments.
+`ssh-add` can be run without arguments.
 When run without arguments, it adds the following default files if they do exist:

 * `~/.ssh/identity` - Contains the protocol version 1 RSA authentication